(Written in 2016, before I shot all film)

 M Y F I L M G E A R

-Film was the first thing I ever shot with in college, but after that I moved to digital and I’m only now getting back into film.
-I’m not a pro with film by any means.
-I mostly use it for personal work, but I love the results I get so I’m slowly expanding my tool box.
-I like to play around with things so what I have is pretty basic.
+Film was the first thing I ever shot with in college, but after that I moved to digital and I’m only now getting back into film again.
+I’m not a pro with film by any means, but I really love experimenting with it.
+I used to mostly use it for personal work, but I’ve been integrating it into my couple sessions and loving the results.
+I’ve especially enjoyed instant film lately.

 Fujifilm FP-100C – Instant color film for the Polaroid Land Camera.
 It was very recently discontinued so I use it less now.

 Fujifilm Klasse W – I recently purchased this camera just for fun personal trips and travel, and so far I’m loving it!

 Update: I no longer have or use the Contax, the Polaroid 600 or the Canon AE-1.
 We got rid of then when we downsized to live in a van.

 These were taken with the Contax 645 with Kodak Portra 400.
 To see a little more film work, see my editorial site HERE